This is where bright thinkers blossom.

 Weekly Drama classes begin in 3rd grade with extracurricular classes available K-2.
 Our classroom curriculum provides a unique opportunity for integrating the arts, linking dance, music and visual arts elements in performance and production.

-Lower School students get plenty of recess and a structured curriculum during PE time during the week.
+Lower School students get a minimum of 60 minutes of recess and a structured curriculum during PE time every day.

 Our K-5 students have opportunities to create with an assortment of media and art techniques.
 Through experimenting with the artistic process, students learn skills that will help them in their other areas of study, too.

-Our Spanish curriculum lays the foundation to exploring the language and culture through music and dance.
+Our Spanish curriculum is a full immersion program that begins in PreK 3 and lays the foundation to exploring the language and culture through music and dance.

 The Guidance team is not only a support for our students and families but also a integal part of our character education program in Lower School.